Art, Craft and Design

 Drawing is a key skill which runs throughout all activities, and children learn to draw for a purpose, being able to communicate ideas visually ( a mind map, a plan, a diagram, an expression of thought).
 The formal elements are taught from Year 1 and are revisited each year.
 They are:

 Our Art and Design Curriculum endeavours to develop our children’s knowledge in conjunction with their skills.
-Knowledge Organisers present our children with the key learning at the beginning of each unit, which help to support our children remembering their learning journeys.
-Key vocabulary is also included in the Knowledge Organisers for each unit, supporting our children in developing their language of Art, Craft and Design.
+Knowledge Organisers present our children with the key learning at the beginning of each unit, supporting their knowledge and understanding throughout the unit of work and beyond.
+Key vocabulary is also included in the Knowledge Organisers for each unit, supporting the children's broadening language of Art and Design.

-We do look for opportunities beyond our Art and Design lessons to enhance the opportunity for Art:
+We always look for opportunities beyond our Art and Design lessons to enhance the interest, awareness and opportunities in Art:

 Impact